About Your Surgery

 - Your nose and mouth will no longer be connected to your trachea.
 You will breathe through a new opening in your neck called a stoma.
 Air will pass through the stoma into and out of your lungs.
 This will be your only way to breathe.
 You will be a “neck breather” and if you require CPR it will need to be delivered mouth to neck.

-We recognize that your upcoming surgery is life-altering.
+We recognize that your upcoming surgery is life-changing.
 Your healthcare team at MSK will help you through the process.Back to top

 Before Your Surgery